rtmtorresmorales/streaming-02-multiple-processes/README.md

 Python has pretty helpful error messages.
 When you get an error, read them carefully.

 - What error do you get?
+AttributeError line 126
 - Can you tell what line it was executing when it failed?
+  AttributeError line 126

 ## Database Is Locked Error

 Do a web search on the sqlite3 'database is locked' error.

 - What do you learn?
+Locked error occurs while performing two operations on a database at the same detail and connection or two users are running transactions on the same table,
 - Once a process fails, it crashes the main process and everything stops.

 ## Deadlock